Pre-Code Hollywood: Content

-Two of the most prominent examples of bad girl films, Red-Headed Woman and Baby Face, featured Harlow and Stanwyck.
+Two of the most prominent bad-girl films, Red-Headed Woman and Baby Face, featured Harlow and Stanwyck.
 In Red-Headed Woman, Harlow plays a secretary determined to sleep her way into a more luxurious lifestyle, and in Baby Face Stanwyck is an abused runaway determined to use sex to advance herself financially.

 In Baby Face Stanwyck moves to New York and sleeps her way to the top of Gotham Trust.
 Her progress is illustrated in a recurring visual metaphor of the movie camera panning ever upward along the front of Gotham Trust's skyscraper.
 Men are driven mad with lust over her and they commit murder, attempt suicide, and are ruined financially for associating with her before she mends her ways in the final reel.
 Stanwyck's sole companion for the duration of the film is a black woman named Chico (Theresa Harris), whom she took with her when she ran away from home at age 14.

 Red-Headed Woman begins with Harlow seducing her boss Bill LeGendre and intentionally breaking up his marriage.
 During her seductions, he tries to resist and slaps her, at which point she looks at him deliriously and says "Do it again.
 I like it!
 Do it again!"
 They eventually marry but Harlow seduces a wealthy aged industrialist who is in business with her husband so that she can move to New York.
 Although this plan succeeds, she is cast aside when she is discovered having an affair with her chauffeur, in essence cheating on her paramour.
 Harlow shoots LeGendre, nearly killing him.
 When she is last seen in the film, she is in France in the back seat of a limousine with an elderly wealthy gentleman being driven along by the same chauffeur.
 The film was a boon to Harlow's career and has been described as a "trash masterpiece".

 Cinema classified as "fallen woman" films was often inspired by real-life hardships women endured in the early Depression era workplace.
 The men in power in these stories frequently sexually harassed the women working for them.
 Remaining employed often became a question of a woman's virtue.
 In She Had to Say Yes (1933), starring Loretta Young, a struggling department store offers dates with its female stenographers as an incentive to customers.
 Employees' Entrance was marketed with the tag line "See what out of work girls are up against these days."
 Joy complained in 1932 of another genre, the "kept woman" film, which presented adultery as an alternative to the tedium of an unhappy marriage.